arucard21/GlobeReplicator/README.md

 ```

 ### Distributed Object
+You can run this locally with `./gradlew :DistributedObject:run` from the GlobeReplicator directory or `./gradlew run` from the DistributedObject subdirectory.

 Retrieve the current number stored in the distributed object:
 Send a GET request to the Distributed Object with path `getNumber`.